frconor-ebook/meditations/_posts/2025-03-28-the-anniversary-of-the-ordination-of-st-josemaria.md

 Very often it\'s the parishioners themselves who come to realize the benefit of that formation that their parish priest has received.
 So it\'s a very good investment.
 So, see how you can help priests or seminarians that you know to grow in their formation, to go deeper in their priesthood.

 It says in *The Forge*, "I\'ve been thinking of all the priests throughout the world.
 Help me to pray for the fruitfulness of their apostolates.
-'My brother in the priesthood, please speak always about God and, when you really do belong to him, your conversations will never be monotonous'" (*Ibid*., Point 965).
+'My brother in the priesthood, please speak always about God and, when you really do belong to him, your conversations will never be monotonous'" (*ibid*., Point 965).
 He encouraged priests to always speak about spiritual things.

 At another point in *The Forge*, he says, "How great is the value of piety in the Holy Liturgy!
 I was not at all surprised when someone said to me a few days ago, talking about a model priest who had died recently: 'What a saint he was!'
 'Did you know him well?'
 I asked.
-'No,' she said, 'but I once saw him saying Mass'" (*Ibid*., Point 645).
+'No,' she said, 'but I once saw him saying Mass'" (*ibid*., Point 645).

 Try and also see how you can help your priests, in places where you are, to get better liturgical instruments and items for the altar---vestments, chalices, candlesticks---so that the beauty and richness of the liturgy can be manifested in material things.